mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Update the confirmed and interim transcript hashes using the new Commit, and generate the new GroupContext.

-* If the `proposals` vector contains any PreSharedKey proposals, derive the `psk_secret` as specified in {{pre-shared-keys}}, where the order of PSKs in the derivation corresponds to the order of PreSharedKey proposals in the `proposals` vector.
-Otherwise, set `psk_secret` to 0.
+* Derive the `psk_secret` as specified in {{pre-shared-keys}}, where the order of PSKs in the derivation corresponds to the order of PreSharedKey proposals in the `proposals` vector.

 * Use the `init_secret` from the previous epoch, the `commit_secret` and the `psk_secret` as defined in the previous steps, and the new GroupContext to